ForgeFlow/ddmrp/ddmrp/README.rst

 The DLT is automatically computed by the system.

-A) For manufactured products' buffers just remember to provide and set properly the following information:
+For manufactured products' buffers just remember to provide and set properly the following information:

 * The *Manufacturing Lead Time* for the manufactured product.
 It can be found at the product form view under the tab *Sales*.